 Haci Kilic Medrese and Camii: (left) overall view; (right) medrese portal

 The design of Cifte Medrese influenced the construction of Haci Kilic Medrese and Camii, a nearby complex built in 1249, when the Sultanate of Rum was split into three smaller states which were all vassals of the Mongol Empire.
 The mosque and the adjoining medrese have identical portals (the minaret is a modern addition).
 Maybe because it was located outside the walls, the complex has the appearance of a fortified site.

 (left) Haci Mehmet Pacha Camii aka Kursunlu (lead dome) Cami (1574), a detail of which is shown in the image used as background for this page; (right) Rasit Efendi Library (1796)

 Towards the end of the XIVth century the Ottomans conquered Kayseri, but after they were defeated in 1402 by Timur the city was assigned to the Karamanids and later on was ruled by local beys.

-A later example of Ottoman art in Kayseri is provided by a library adjoining Ulu Camii (page one).
+A later example of Ottoman architecture in Kayseri is provided by a public library.

-Nevsehirli Damat Ibrahim Pacha was the Sultan's Grand Vizier from 1718 to 1730, a period of unusual peace marked by a process of westernization of the Ottoman society.
+Nevsehirli Ibrahim Pacha was the Sultan's Grand Vizier from 1718 to 1730, a period of unusual peace marked by a process of westernization of the Ottoman society.
 He was born in Muskara, a small village to the west of Kayseri, which he turned into a town (Nevsehir = new town).
 He did not forget Kayseri which in 1723 was provided with a new han.
-Now it is occupied by carpet sellers (upper floor), while the old stables have been turned into warehouses for storing raw wool.

 (left) Hammam; (right) Seyh Mueyyed Cesme (1390) also known as Asmali Cesme (grapevine fountain)